ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Abstract

 \section{Abstract}

-Medical data often exhibits distribution shifts, which cause test-time performance degradation for deep learning models trained using standard supervised learning pipelines.
-This challenge is addressed in the field of Domain Generalization (DG) with the sub-field of Single Domain Generalization (SDG) being specifically interesting due to the privacy- or logistics-related issues often associated with medical data.
-Existing disentanglement-based SDG methods heavily rely on structural information embedded in segmentation masks, however classification labels do not provide such dense information.
-This work introduces a novel SDG method aimed at medical image classification that leverages channel-wise contrastive disentanglement.
-It is further enhanced with reconstruction-based style regularization to ensure extraction of distinct style and structure feature representations.
-We evaluate our method on the complex task of multicenter histopathology image classification, comparing it against state-of-the-art (SOTA) SDG baselines.
-Results demonstrate that our method surpasses the SOTA by a margin of 1\% in average accuracy while also showing more stable performance.
-This study highlights the importance and challenges of exploring SDG frameworks in the context of the classification task.
+Medical data often exhibits distribution shifts, leading to performance degradation of deep learning models trained using standard supervised learning pipelines.
+Domain Generalization (DG) addresses this challenge, with Single-Domain Generalization (SDG) being notably relevant due to the privacy and logistical constraints often inherent in medical data.
+Existing disentanglement-based SDG methods heavily rely on structural information from segmentation masks, but classification labels do not offer similarly dense information.
+This work introduces a novel SDG method for medical image classification, utilizing channel-wise contrastive disentanglement.
+The method is further refined with reconstruction-based style regularization to ensure distinct style and structural feature representations are extracted.
+We evaluate our method on the complex tasks of multicenter histopathology image classification and Diabetic Retinopathy (DR) grading in fundus images, benchmarking it against state-of-the-art (SOTA) SDG baselines.
+Our results demonstrate that our method consistently outperforms the SOTA independently on the choice of the source domain while exhibiting greater performance stability.
+This study underscores the importance and challenges of exploring SDG frameworks for classification tasks.
 The code is publicly available at \url{https://github.com/BioMedIA-MBZUAI/ConDiSR}